isalin/TBbard/README.md

 * Bards in FFXIV are limited to 3 octaves, whereas MIDI files are capable of playing back ~10 octaves.
 The application will attempt to convert this in a reasonable way.
 Unfortunately, some songs simply won't sound recognizable.

 * If you're running the application with User Account Control active, you might have to run TBbard as administrator.
-To do this conveniently, place the batch file (TBbard_vX.X.bat) in the same folder as TBbard, right-click it and select "Run as Administrator".
+To do this conveniently, use the .exe version, right-click it and select "Run as administrator".

 * The drag and drop system doesn't work if the application is run as administrator.